stuartellis/tf-tasks/README.md

 This [Copier](https://copier.readthedocs.io/en/stable/) template provides files for a [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) project.
 It uses [Task](https://taskfile.dev) as the task runner for the template and the generated projects.

-The tasks in the generated projects provide an opinionated set of tools for Terraform and OpenTofu.
-These tasks use built-in features to support:
+The tasks in the generated projects provide an opinionated configuration for Terraform and OpenTofu.
+This configuration enables it to use built-in features of these tools to support:

-- Multiple TF components in the same repository
+- Multiple TF components in the same code repository
 - Multiple instances of the same TF component with different configurations
 - Temporary instances of a TF component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).